dbmi-bgm/cgap-portal/src/encoded/static/components/README.md

-# Documentation for 4DN/Fourfront Front-End
+# Documentation for CGAP Front-End

 #### This is a living document.
 Edit it as needed.